 The STB's Strategic Plan defines its mission, goals, and progress measurements that demonstrate whether the Board has achieved its mission.
-The STB's Strategic Plan was most recently updated for FYs 2018-2022.
-2 That document provides a blueprint for the agency to plan, implement, and monitor work needed to achieve the Board's mission.
+The STB's Strategic Plan was most recently updated for fiscal years 2022-2026.1 That document provides a blueprint for the agency to plan, implement, and monitor work needed to achieve the Board's mission.
 It also establishes strategic goals, long-term strategies, and performance expectations, and it provides a basis for the agency's annual performance budget and its PAR.